-The 2018 Annual Meeting of Shareholders of Graco Inc. will be held on April 27, 2018, beginning at 1:00 p.m.
+The 2020 Annual Meeting of Shareholders of Graco Inc. will be held on April 24, 2020, beginning at 1:00 p.m.
 Central Time.
-We are pleased that this year's meeting will again be a completely virtual meeting of shareholders.
-Our virtual shareholder meeting format uses technology designed to increase shareholder access.
-In addition to on-line attendance, we provide shareholders with an opportunity to hear all portions of the official meeting as conducted by the Chairman of the Board and the Secretary, submit written questions during the meeting, vote on-line during the open poll portion of the meeting, and listen to live responses to shareholder questions by members of our Board of Directors or senior management team immediately following the formal portion of the meeting.
-You may attend the meeting, vote your shares and submit questions electronically during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/GGG2018.
+This year's meeting will again be a completely virtual meeting of shareholders.
+Our virtual shareholder meeting format uses technology designed to increase shareholder access, save the Company and our shareholders time and money, and provide our shareholders rights and opportunities to participate in the meeting similar to what they would have at an in-person meeting.
+In addition to online attendance, we provide shareholders with an opportunity to hear all portions of the official meeting as conducted by the Chairman of the Board and the Secretary, submit written questions and comments during the meeting, and vote online during the open poll portion of the meeting.
+You may attend the meeting, vote your shares and submit questions electronically during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/GGG2020.
 You will need the 16-digit control number that is printed in the box marked by the arrow on your Notice Regarding the Availability of Proxy Materials to enter the annual meeting.
-We recommend that you log in at least fifteen minutes before the meeting to ensure you are logged in when the meeting starts.
+We recommend that you log in at least 15 minutes before the meeting to ensure you are logged in when the meeting starts.